kodestok/rlt-hiring-exercise/README.md

 # Infrastructure

-Infrastructure will be provisioned using Hashicorp's Terraform tool.
+Infrastructure will be provisioned using Hashicorp's Terraform tool in the us-west-2 region (Oregon).

 AWS resources that will be created for the Coding Test: